trizzi/edgeledger-site-/README.md

 # edgeledger-site-
-done with CSS and a bit of Javascript
+Done with CSS and a bit of Javascript